Environmental justice: Definitions

 Environmental justice is typically defined as distributive justice, which is the equitable distribution of environmental risks and benefits.
 Some definitions address procedural justice, which is the fair and meaningful participation in decision-making.
 Other scholars emphasise recognition justice, which is the recognition of oppression and difference in environmental justice communities.
 People's capacity to convert social goods into a flourishing community is a further criteria for a just society.
+However, initiatives have been taken to expand the notion of environmental justice beyond the three pillars of distribution, participation, and recognition to also include the dimensions of self-governing authority, relational ontologies, and epistemic justice.